steakknife/httplog/README.md

     # config/initializers/httplog.rb
     HttpLog.options[:logger] = Rails.logger

-You can colorize the output to make it stand out in your logfile:
+You can rainbow the output to make it stand out in your logfile:

     HttpLog.options[:color] = {color: :black, background: :light_red}

-For more color options see [colorize documentation](https://github.com/fazibear/colorize/blob/master/README.md)
+For more color options see [rainbow documentation](https://github.com/sickill/rainbow/blob/master/README.markdown)

 ### Compact logging